hypermodularity/hypermodularity.com/README.md

 Hypermodularity is an attractive principle for software and hardware architecture,

-    e.g. by assembling a infrastructure of organisation from a large amount of elements, production cost are significantly decreased
+    e.g. by assembling a infrastructure of organisation from a large amount of elements

+some of the benefits:

++ the customized bricks are tested and ready to use.
++ production cost are significantly decreased
-    and reliability of the system is increased due to fewer single points of failure.
++ reliability of the system is increased due to fewer single points of failure.

-The customized bricks are tested and ready to use.

 <script src="https://unpkg.com/@lottiefiles/lottie-player@latest/dist/lottie-player.js"></script>